MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 - Hybrid content types requires the June 2017 public update or later.

-Configuration of both features uses the Hybrid Picker in the SharePoint Online admin center, which also has a number of prerequisites.
-Be sure to read [Hybrid picker in the SharePoint Online admin center](hybrid-picker-in-the-sharepoint-online-admin-center.md) as you plan your hybrid SharePoint taxonomy rollout.
+Configuration of both features uses the Hybrid Picker in the SharePoint admin center, which also has a number of prerequisites.
+Be sure to read [Hybrid picker in the SharePoint admin center](hybrid-picker-in-the-sharepoint-online-admin-center.md) as you plan your hybrid SharePoint taxonomy rollout.

 The functionality and configuration procedures are the same for both versions of SharePoint Server.

-As with all hybrid scenarios, hybrid SharePoint taxonomy and hybrid content types both rely on your [user accounts being synchronized between SharePoint Server and SharePoint Online](/office365/enterprise/office-365-integration), though users whose accounts are not synchronized can still use the replicated and local term sets on-premises.
+As with all hybrid scenarios, hybrid SharePoint taxonomy and hybrid content types both rely on your [user accounts being synchronized between SharePoint Server and SharePoint in Microsoft 365](/office365/enterprise/office-365-integration), though users whose accounts are not synchronized can still use the replicated and local term sets on-premises.

 ## How hybrid SharePoint taxonomy works

-Hybrid SharePoint taxonomy works by replicating changes that you make to your taxonomy in SharePoint Online to your term store in SharePoint Server.
+Hybrid SharePoint taxonomy works by replicating changes that you make to your taxonomy in SharePoint in Microsoft 365 to your term store in SharePoint Server.
 Replication is done at the term group level.
-Groups that are replicated via hybrid SharePoint taxonomy are set to read-only in SharePoint Server and can only be updated in SharePoint Online.
+Groups that are replicated via hybrid SharePoint taxonomy are set to read-only in SharePoint Server and can only be updated in SharePoint in Microsoft 365.
 (A term store administrator can still update the SharePoint Server groups, but such updates will be overwritten during the next replication.)

-You choose the groups that you want to share across SharePoint Server and SharePoint Online.
+You choose the groups that you want to share across SharePoint Server and SharePoint in Microsoft 365.
 System and special groups (the System, Search, SearchDirectories, and People groups) cannot be replicated, but any other groups that you create can be.
 (Be sure you're not reusing terms between groups that you replicate and groups that you don't replicate.)

-The Taxonomy Groups Replication SharePoint Server timer job polls SharePoint Online for taxonomy changes on a daily basis and replicates them to the SharePoint Server taxonomy store.
+The Taxonomy Groups Replication SharePoint Server timer job polls SharePoint in Microsoft 365 for taxonomy changes on a daily basis and replicates them to the SharePoint Server taxonomy store.
 This timer job performs a daily update of changes and a weekly full replication.
 You can reschedule the timer job to meet your needs or run it manually when you want to force an update.

  **On-premises taxonomy**

-If you already have a taxonomy in SharePoint Server, you can copy it to SharePoint Online by using PowerShell.
-This allows you to create your master taxonomy from your existing SharePoint Server and SharePoint Online taxonomies, while maintaining the IDs of the terms, term sets, and term groups in those taxonomies.
+If you already have a taxonomy in SharePoint Server, you can copy it to SharePoint in Microsoft 365 by using PowerShell.
+This allows you to create your master taxonomy from your existing SharePoint Server and SharePoint in Microsoft 365 taxonomies, while maintaining the IDs of the terms, term sets, and term groups in those taxonomies.

-We recommend that you copy your taxonomy to SharePoint Online before you set up hybrid SharePoint taxonomy.
+We recommend that you copy your taxonomy to SharePoint in Microsoft 365 before you set up hybrid SharePoint taxonomy.
 You can do so at a later time, but you'll have to rerun the Hybrid Picker configuration wizard in order to turn on replication for those groups.

  **Local term sets**